Diving hazards: Failure of breathing apparatus

 Most regulator malfunctions involve improper supply of breathing gas or water leaking into the gas supply.
 There are two main gas supply failure modes, where the regulator shuts off delivery, which is extremely rare, and free-flow, where the delivery will not stop and can quickly exhaust a scuba supply.
+Either of these can result in an out-of-gas emergency, a situation of high risk which requires immediate appropriate response.

 The inlet to the cylinder valve may be protected by a sintered filter, and the inlet to the first stage is usually protected by a filter, both to prevent corrosion products or other contaminants in the cylinder from getting into the fine toleranced gaps in the moving parts of the first and second stage and jamming them, either open or closed.
 If enough dirt gets into these filters they themselves can be blocked sufficiently to reduce performance, but are unlikely to result in a total or sudden catastrophic failure.
 Sintered bronze filters can also gradually clog with corrosion products if they get wet.
 Inlet filter blockage will become more noticeable as the cylinder pressure drops.

 Either of the stages may get stuck in the open position, causing a continuous flow of gas from the regulator known as a free-flow.
 This can be triggered by a range of causes, some of which can be easily remedied, others not.
 Possible causes include incorrect interstage pressure setting, incorrect second stage valve spring tension, damaged or sticking valve poppet, damaged valve seat, valve freezing, wrong sensitivity setting at the surface and in Poseidon servo-assisted second stages, low interstage pressure.
 The moving parts in first and second stages have fine tolerances in places, and some designs are more susceptible to contaminants causing friction between the moving parts. this may increase cracking pressure, reduce flow rate, increase work of breathing or induce free-flow, depending on what part is affected.